athornton/JupyterCon-2018-talk/talk.rst

 ----

-Problem 6: User Access Restriction
+Problem 5: User Access Restriction
 ##################################

 Don't give your users ``sudo``.
 Heck, don't even give them passwords.

 Globally-consistent UID and GIDs.
+Provision user as root at container startup.

+Don't start the JupyterLab service as root; start it as the user.

 You're done.